-- (a) The average carbon content of each material used shall be determined in accordance with section 6.C.1 and 6.C.2 of GGQR. - (b) The annual mass of each material used in the ON.153 mass balance methodologies shall be determined using plant instruments used for accounting purposes, including either direct measurement of the quantity of material used in the process or by calculations using process operating information. - (c) The person shall measure the quantity of production and material usage used in the calculation as follows. - (1) Equipment used to measure the production quantity and material usage under ON.152(b) shall be: - calibrated according to the manufacturer's instructions where available; or, where not available calibrated according to practices used for accounting purposes; - (ii) maintained to achieve an accuracy of plus or minus 5%. - (2) The person may use engineering estimates or mass balance along with measurements to determine:

-- (i) coking coal, and nonfuel carbonaceous material charged to battery; and - (ii) coke production in coke oven batteries. - (3) The person may use measurements of semi-finished steel shape dimensions, counts and densities to determine the quantity and mass of the semi-finished steel shapes.
+- (1) section 6.C.1 and 6.C.2 of the GGQR. - (2) Any of the other analytical methods listed in the Technical Reference Document section of this Guideline (section 4).or - (3) The most appropriate method published by a consensus-based standards organization.
+If no appropriate method is published by a consensus-based standards organization, use industry standard methods, noting where such methods are used and what methods are used. - (b) The annual mass of each material used in the ON.153 mass balance methodologies shall be determined using plant instruments used for accounting purposes, including either direct measurement of the quantity of material used in the process or by calculations using process operating information. - (c) The person shall measure the quantity of production and material usage used in the calculation as follows. - (1) Equipment used to measure the production quantity and material usage under ON.152(b) shall be: - calibrated according to the manufacturer's instructions where available; or, where not available calibrated according to practices used for accounting purposes; - (ii) maintained to achieve an accuracy of plus or minus 5 per cent. - (2) The person may use engineering estimates or mass balance along with measurements to determine: - coking coal, and nonfuel carbonaceous material charged to battery; and - (ii) coke production in coke oven batteries. - (3) The person may use measurements of semi-finished steel shape dimensions, counts and densities to determine the quantity and mass of the semi-finished steel shapes.

-Missing data requirements for this activity shall be estimated in accordance with section 6.D of the GGQR.
+(a) Missing data requirements for this activity shall be estimated in accordance with section 6.D of the GGQR.